Bringing Bible Study to Your Parish

 bring a majority of the people of your parish into Bible study, and then create plans to

+make it happen.
 Be creative, think broadly, and bring Bible study to

 the adults of every stage of life in your parish.